Neculaiovici/docker-ubuntuKDE-gambas3IDE/README.md

-# Running gambas3 IDE on Ubuntu KDE via Docker Container
+# Setting Up Gambas3 IDE on Ubuntu KDE via Docker: A Step-by-Step Guide

 ## Installing Ubuntu KDE Using Webtop in Docker